-This course covers the calculus of several variables and is the third calculus course in a three-course sequence.
-Topics include functions of several variables, partial derivatives, multiple integrals, solid analytical geometry, vector-valued functions, and line and surface integrals.
-Upon completion, students should be able to solve problems involving vectors and functions of several variables.
+This course is designed to develop the topics of multivariate calculus.
+Emphasis is placed on multivariate functions, partial derivatives, multiple integration, solid analytical geometry, vector valued functions, and line and surface integrals.
+Upon completion, students should be able to select and use appropriate models and techniques for finding the solution to multivariate-related problems with and without technology